 On June 24, 2021, we entered into a sublicense agreement ("Sublicense Agreement") with Sanovas Ophthalmology pursuant to which Sanovas Ophthalmology granted us an exclusive worldwide ("Territory") license to certain intellectual property licensed to Sanovas Ophthalmology by Sanovas Intellectual Property LLC relating to certain technologies for eye and ocular visualization and monitoring ("Licensed IP") for uses related to the screening, examination, diagnosis, prevention and/or treatment of any eye disease, medical condition or disorder, or any disease, medical condition or disorder affecting the eye.
-Pursuant to the Sublicense Agreement, commencing on the date of the first commercial sale of a Licensed Product (as defined in the Sublicense Agreement), in each country in the Territory and continuing on a country by country basis until the expiration or termination of the last Valid Claim (as defined in the Sublicense Agreement) of a licensed patent in such country (the "Royalty End Date"), the Company shall pay Sanovas Ophthalmology a royalty equal to a mid-single digit percentage of any Net Sales (as defined in the Sublicense Agreement) of any License Agreement may be terminated by either party if the other party materially breaches the Sublicense Agreement in a manner that cannot be cured, or materially breaches the Sublicense Agreement in a manner that cannot be cured, or materially breaches the Sublicense Agreement in a manner that cannot be cured, or materially breaches the Sublicense Agreement the Sublicense Agreement.
-Furthermore, the Company may terminate the Sublicense Agreement.
+Pursuant to the Sublicense Agreement, commencing on the date of the first commercial sale of a Licensed Product (as defined in the Sublicense Agreement), in each country in the Territory and continuing on a country by country basis until the expiration or termination of the last Valid Claim (as defined in the Sublicense Agreement) of a licensed patent in such country (the "Royalty End Date"), the Company shall pay Sanovas Ophthalmology a royalty equal to a mid-single digit percentage of any Net Sales (as defined in the Sublicense Agreement) of any Licensed Product.
+The Sublicense Agreement shall continue until the Royalty End Date, unless earlier terminated pursuant to its terms.
+The Sublicense Agreement may be terminated by either party if the other party materially breaches the Sublicense Agreement in a manner that cannot be cured, or materially breaches the Sublicense Agreement in a manner that can be cured and such breach remains uncured for more than 30 days after the receipt by the breaching party of notice specifying the breach.
+Furthermore, the Company may terminate the Sublicense Agreement at any time upon 90 days written notice to Sanovas Ophthalmology.
+No royalties have been paid through December 31, 2024 under this Sublicense Agreement.

 Commencing in 2019, Sanovas began paying invoices on behalf of the Company, and began allocating a portion of salaries and infrastructure costs to the Company.
 There were no specific terms of repayment.
-For the years ended December 31, 2023 and 2022, Sanovas allocated an aggregate of \$532,337 and \$872,070, respectively to the Company.
-As of December 31, 2023, the Company owed Sanovas \$2,760.
-For the years ended December 31, 2023 and 2022, the Company received \$103,274 and \$692,677, net due from (to) Sanovas, respectively.
+For the years ended December 31, 2024 and 2023, Sanovas allocated an aggregate of \$654,300 and \$561,640, respectively to the Company.
+As of December 31, 2024, the Company owed Sanovas \$15,709.
+For the years ended December 31, 2024 and 2023, the Company received \$24,609 and \$103,274, net from Sanovas, respectively.
 A portion of the balance of the payments due to Sanovas have been discharged pursuant to the issuance by the Company of shares of its common stock since 2019.
 Specifically, in June 2021, the Company issued 390,358 shares of common stock to Sanovas Ophthalmology LLC to retire the then estimated debt due from the Company.
 In May 2022 and November 2022, we issued 353,432 and 586,370 shares of common stock to discharge \$353,432 and \$586,370 of debt owed to Sanovas Ophthalmology LLC at a purchase price of \$1.00 per share, respectively.
-The Company issued 316,695 shares in September 2023 in settlement of the amounts due to Sanovas of \$140,001.
+The Company issued 316,695 shares in September 2023 in settlement of the amounts due to Sanovas of \$950,086, and 46,667 shares in December 2023 in settlement of the amounts due to Sanovas of \$140,001.
+The Company issued 296,000 shares of its common stock to offset amounts due to Sanovas for payment of expenses on behalf of the Company of \$666,000 during the year ended December 31, 2024.
 The Company is related to Sanovas through common ownership and management.